NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

 ---
 layout: post
-title: Use Keycloak as Identity Provider in Blazor WebAssembly (WASM)
+title: Use Keycloak as Identity Provider from Blazor WebAssembly (WASM) applications
 categories: [ blazor, dotnet ]
 tags: [ aspnetcore, dotnet, auth, keycloak, blazor ]
 published: true
-shortinfo: Learn how to retrieve access tokens from Keycloak Secure Token Service (STS) in Blazor WebAssembly scenario
+shortinfo: Learn how to integrate with Keycloak from Blazor WASM.
+Create a public client and use built-in capabilities of Microsoft.AspNetCore.Components.WebAssembly.Authentication that integrates with OpenId Connect compliant providers.
 fullview: false
 comments: true
 hide-related: false